Trijet: Advantages and drawbacks

-The McDonnell Douglas MD-11 is the most recent airliner-size trijet produced.
+The McDonnell Douglas MD-11 is the largest and most recent airliner-size trijet produced.

 Unlike twinjets, trijets are not required to land immediately at the nearest suitable airport if one engine fails.
 (This advantage is also shared with quadjets.)
 This is advantageous if the aircraft is not near one of the operator's maintenance bases, as the pilots may then continue the flight and land at an airport where it is more suitable to perform repairs.
 Additionally, for trijets on the ground with one engine inoperative, approval can be granted to perform two-engine ferry flights.
 Prior to the introduction of ETOPS, only trijets and quadjets were able to perform long international flights over areas without any diversion airports.
-However, this advantage has largely disappeared in recent years as ETOPS-certified twin-engined aircraft are able to do so as well.
+However, this advantage has largely disappeared recently as ETOPS-certified twin-engined aircraft are able to do so as well.

 Another major advantage of the trijet design is that the wings can be located further aft on the fuselage, compared to twinjets and quadjets with all wing-mounted engines, allowing main cabin exit and entry doors to be more centrally located for quicker boarding and deplaning, ensuring shorter turnaround times.

-The rear-mounted engine and wings shift the aircraft's center of gravity rearwards, improving fuel efficiency, although this will also make the plane slightly less stable and more complex to handle during takeoff and landing.
-(The McDonnell Douglas DC-9 twinjet and its derivatives, whose engines are mounted on pylons near the rear empennage, have similar advantages/disadvantages of the trijet design, such as the wings located further aft and a more rearward center of gravity.)
+However, a disadvantage is that the rear-mounted engines shift the aircraft's center of gravity rearwards.
+This forces the wings to be aft-mounted and reduces the moment arm between the horizontal stabilizer and the center of gravity.
+Consequently, abnormally large stabilizers are required to maintain longitudinal stability, seen on the McDonnell Douglas DC-10 and Lockheed L-1011, resulting in reduced fuel efficiency.
+The successor of the DC-10, the MD-11, attempted to mitigate this by reducing the size of the horizontal stabilizer, causing the aircraft to be slightly less stable and more complex to handle during takeoff and landing.